 • AWARDS CEREMONY – June

-In Section 1 please enter all the leading lawyers and rising stars you would like to be considered for awards and in Section 2 please submit all your life sciences cases/deals, choosing what practice area they belong to using the drop down menu.
+In Section 2 please submit all your life sciences cases/deals, choosing what practice area they belong to using the drop down menu.
 We recommend you include no more than 4 cases per practice area.
+You may also include any client referee contact details in the relevant rows.

 To take part in our research simply: